 - In agreeing what a coxswain might expect to wear, the weather and condition of the course should be borne in mind. - c.
 The minimum weight for coxswains shall be: 55kg for Senior Open, Masters Open, J18, J17, J16 and Mixed crews; 50kg for Senior Women, Masters Women, WJ18, WJ17 and WJ16 crews; 45kg for all J15 and younger crews.
 To make up this weight a lighter coxswain shall carry dead-weight.
 Any dead-weight carried may be checked after any race in an event. - d.
-Coxswains' weight certificates must be checked, together with any dead-weight required, and the manner of stowing it.
+The regatta must confirm arrangements for the issue of weight certificates and the way in which they will be checked together with any dead-weight required, and the manner of stowing it.
 Dead-weight should be carried as near to the coxswain as possible - but not on him, nor in a way that might impede his exit from the boat. - e.
 Dead-weight shall consist of a single weight, or as few items as possible.
-The type of dead-weight carried and its weight should be noted on the coxswain's weight certificate.
-Containers of liquid, sand or similar material should only be allowed as dead-weight if the container is sealed and subsequently certified by Control Commission. - A coxbox or similar apparatus shall not be counted as part of the coxswain's weight or as part of dead-weight; such apparatus is deemed to be part of the boat.
+The type of dead-weight carried and its weight should be noted when the coxswain weighs in.
+Containers of liquid, sand or similar material should only be allowed as dead-weight if the container is sealed and subsequently certified by Control Commission.

+A coxbox or similar apparatus shall not be counted as part of the coxswain's weight or as part of dead-weight; such apparatus is deemed to be part of the boat.